#LiveMusic

 [PH-91-34] courtesy of Saskatoon Public Library.
 Taken June 28, 1928

-Built in 1928, this historic venue has been at the center of our fairgrounds for almost 100 years, making it a cornerstone of in our history.
+Built in 1928, this historic venue has been at the center of our fairgrounds for almost 100 years, making it a cornerstone of our history.
 As the most iconic building at the fair, the grandstand is a popular meeting spot where friends and families come together.
 Its central location and rich history make it a landmark that everyone knows and loves.

 In the spring of 1928, a devastating fire swept through the Saskatoon Exhibition grounds, destroying the old grandstand and surrounding buildings in under an hour.
 The flames covered four acres of ground and cast a sullen red glow into the sky that could be seen 30 miles away.
 Though the fire’s origins were not known, it was suspected that a discarded match or cigarette was the likely cause.
 In addition to the fire department, men and boys hastily tumbled from their beds around 2:30 am to help fight the blaze, but despite everyone’s best efforts, the total loss was estimated at over $75,000.